Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Reflux can happen at any age, but it’s common in babies.
-It may be a temporary condition.
-It can also become a long-term problem.
-This is called gastroesophageal reflux disease (GERD).
+It is usually a temporary problem.
+However, if it becomes a long-term problem, it is called gastroesophageal reflux disease (GERD).

-As babies digest their food, the LES may open.
+As babies digest their food, the lower esophageal sphincter may open.
 This lets stomach contents go back up into your child’s esophagus.
 Sometimes the contents go all the way up.
 This causes your baby to vomit.
 Other times, the contents may only go part of the way up the esophagus.
 This can cause heartburn or breathing problems.
 Or it may not cause symptoms.

 Symptoms can occur a bit differently in each child.
 They can include: